jstankowski/ivpsnr/README.md

   * reduced overhead of computing time measurement (switched from `std::chrono::high_resolution_clock` to `RDTSCP`)
   * increased precision of printed metric values
 * overhaul of IVPSNR v6.0 RGB mode into generic colorspace mode, including:
-  * consistent metric suffixes,
+  * consistent metric suffixes
-  * RGB to YCbCr and YCbCr to RGB conversion,
+  * RGB to YCbCr and YCbCr to RGB conversion
-  * RGB passthrough mode,
+  * RGB passthrough mode
-  * CalcMetricInRGB and ColorSpace arguments replaced by more general set of arguments (ColorSpaceInput, ColorSpaceMetric),
+  * CalcMetricInRGB and ColorSpace arguments replaced by more general set of arguments (ColorSpaceInput, ColorSpaceMetric)
 * input defined as PNG file or list of PNG files.

 ### IV-PSNR v6.0 [M68222]